Life

 I’m a wreck about this, and while COVID blues are probably partially to blame, I’ve seen this coming a long way off.
 I doubt I’d ever be able to look as convincing as you do (petite as you are), but it becomes less and less important.
 I manage to walk anywhere without setting off the fire alarms and that’s sufficient for me.
 I’m just can’t stop wishing I could “keep going”….”

 Two items of note.
-After receiving this, I did fill her in on my backstory, which I did publicly on the old blog.
-No need to dig up old wounds here.
+After receiving this, I did fill her in on my backstory, which I have recently done here.
 And my dear, I am by no means petite!
 I just have an athletic build, which disappears when I simply take one day off.
 Trust me on that!

 That said, if I lived in a world of complete selfishness, then yeah, I would give it serious consideration.
 While that may actually be the world we live in, it is not in me to be completely selfish, which has actually been to my detriment in life.